 Other options may apply, especially if you run a large business from commercial premises or a yard.

-Now, you should have a short list of suitable policies, so look at the price and go for the one offering the best value for money cover.
+You should have a shortlist of suitable policies, so look at the price and go for the one offering the best value for money cover.